brutasse/django-push/docs/index.rst

   feed is updated with a new entry, they ping their *hub* saying they have some new content.
 The hub is also declared in the Atom feed.

 * Subscribers are feed readers or aggregators.
-When the fetch a feed, they notice a hub is declared and subscribe to the feed's update with the hub.
+When they fetch a feed, they notice a hub is declared and subscribe to the feed's update with the hub.

-* Hubs fetches the published feed when it gets a ping from the publisher and takes care of notifying all the subscribers.
+* Hubs fetch the published feed when it gets a ping from the publisher and takes care of notifying all the subscribers.

 .. _PubSubHubbub: http://code.google.com/p/pubsubhubbub/